tianiedwards98/Gym_Registration_Analysis/README.md

 Hypotheses:
 - Action movies tend to have a better budget to income ratio than other genres
  - Based on the income of movies from 2003-2022, movies filmed in foreign countries are more popular than movies filmed in the USA
+ - Does the overall budget have any influence of the overall rating

 ## Results